elfirdoussilab1/alpha-LoRA/README.md

-# A Random Matrix Analysis of Transfer Learning
+# Effective Fine-Tuning via Base Model Rescaling
-This is the official code repository of the paper: A Random Matrix Analysis of Transfer Learning.
+This is the official code repository of $\alpha$-LoRA.